leesangjun1903/Data-Science-and-AI-Application/Optimization/readme.md

 - Learning the Stein Discrepancy for Training and Evaluating Energy-Based Models without Sampling | 2020 · 114회 인용, Sampling Technique
 - ICE-BeeM: Identifiable Conditional Energy-Based Deep Models Based on Nonlinear ICA | 2020 · 172회 인용
 - On the Anatomy of MCMC-Based Maximum Likelihood Learning of Energy-Based Models | 2019 · 206회 인용
+- Your GAN is Secretly an Energy-based Model and You Should Use Discriminator Driven Latent Sampling | 2020 · 151회 인용, GAN Technique